groupbuddies/kraken/README.md

 Kraken
 =================

 Kraken does everything.
 He doesn't live to serve you, but he'll come to aid those who prove themselves worthy.
-You cannot tame Kraken, you can redirect his power.
+You cannot tame Kraken, but you can use his power.
 Kraken doesn't know everything, but you can [teach him](#contributing).
 Don't get full of yourself, you're not mighty, Kraken is.
 He'll bite your ass.

 ## Quick Start